boxyhq/website/docs/jackson/directory-sync/events.md

 ---
-title: Directory Sync Webhook and Events
+title: Directory Sync Webhook Events
-sidebar_label: Webhook and Events
+sidebar_label: Events
 ---

-# Webhook and Events
+# Events and Types

-Jackson uses webhooks to notify your application any time changes are made to directory users and groups.
+SAML Jackson uses webhooks to notify your application any time changes are made to directory users and groups.

-## Event Types

-Jackson will notify you of the following events:
+SAML Jackson will notify you of the following 6 events.

 <details>
   <summary>user.created - New user has been assigned to the app.</summary>